Mining Safety: South Dakota Mines and MSHA

 According to MSHA.gov, the “Department of Labor’s Mine Safety and Health Administration (MSHA) works to prevent death, illness, and injury from mining and promote safe and healthful workplaces for U.S. miners.”
 As they assess workforce training needs, MSHA seeks experienced learning vendors that can offer customized content on mining safety in a variety of modalities.
 Enter Motive.io.

 Every day, miners encounter potential safety hazards in their work environment.
 A mine pit is a dangerous place, and anyone who works in it is required to complete a safety course to create awareness.
 Training employees on how to respond to hazards while physically in the hazardous space was not an option.
-In partnership with South Dakota School of Mines, MSHA came to Motive with this need and a request for an open simulation, focused on situational hazards.
+In partnership with South Dakota Mines, MSHA came to Motive with this need and a request for an open simulation, focused on situational hazards.
 A thorough and accurate portrayal of the environment was critical, as these hazards could lead to serious injury or death.
 The team from SD Mines also needed to be able to edit the training content and make changes when the need arose.
 The Motive Training Platform is currently the only 6DOF, CGI, open-world simulation creation tool in North America, making it a perfect fit for the team.

 Discovery & Analysis: What Do We Need to Deliver a Memorable Mining Safety Scenario?